Here’s How… Using 411 and 911 Services with MagicJack

 - When you register your magicJack, the address given is used as the initial 911 response location.

 - MagicJack will send you an email confirming your 911 service address.
 In addition, the 911 icon on the magicJack softphone window will turn green to indicate the system’s acceptance of the given location.
-A yellow icon indicates confirmation of the location is being processed.
+A yellow icon indicates confirmation of the location is pending.

 - Note that magicJack’s 911 service will not work if your internet connection is down or if your power has failed.
-You should consider having a cell phone handy in the event your magicJack is inoperative; if you live in an area prone to power failures, you might think about installing a battery backup.
+You should consider having a cell phone handy in the event your magicJack is inoperative; if you live in an area prone to power failures, you want to install a battery backup.

 It’s important to note that the system is not automatic; it will not work without your participation.
 MagicJack provides additional information about the implementation of the 911 service online – refer to it occasionally to ensure nothing has changed in its usage.